-Detection of unknown malware families.
 DREBIN uses known malware for learning its detection model.
-It is thus important to assess how many samples of a family need to be known to reliable detect this family.
+It is thus important to assess how many samples of a family need to be known to reliably detect this family.
 To study this issue, we conduct two additional experiments where we limit the number of samples for a particular family in the training set.
 In the first experiment we provide no samples of the family, corresponding to a totally unknown malware strain.
 In the second experiment, we put 10 randomly chosen samples of the family back into the training set, thus simulating the starting spread of a new family.